sergmain/metaheuristic-docs/p/snippet.md

       print(str(datetime.now()))
 ```

-Fields in this snippet.yaml almoth the same as previous one, except the follow:
+Fields in this snippet.yaml almost the same as the previous one, except the follow:
 - sourcing - station .
 This value tells Station that it doesn't need to download Snippet from Launchpad
 - params - contains the code for executing.
 Will be stored in file and
  this file will be executed in defined environment(env field)